 Our Montreal religion and culture was and still is focused on the churches and cathedrals gathered under our Catholic Church of Montreal founded in 1836 as well as under our Protestant religion and temples.

-Since the beginning of the French and Catholic Nouvelle-France in the 1610s, and since the English and Protestant British conquest in the 1760s, both languages and both religions, the Catholic religion and the Protestant religion continue to reflect our bilingualism and our religions and spiritualism.
+Since the beginning of the French and Catholic Nouvelle-France in the 1610s and, since the English and Protestant British conquest in the 1760s, both languages and both religions, the Catholic religion and the Protestant religion continue to reflect our bilingualism and our religions and spiritualism.

 Historically and theologically, the prominence of the Catholic religion, the Protestant religion and the Judaism religion in our surroundings have always played an important role in our religion definition and practice of faith and worship.

-Predominantly Catholics, Protestants and Jews to a lesser degree for many generations, we tend to lack the personal and the cultural capital to grasp the principles that pertain to cultures and religions we are not familiar with.
+Predominantly Catholics, Protestants and Jews to a lesser degree for many generations, we tend to lack the personal and cultural capital to grasp the principles that pertain to cultures and religions we are not familiar with.

 During the colonization of the Nouvelle-France in the early 16th century, the Roman Catholic Church played an important role in the survival of the French colonists.

-Then, after the British conquest in 1763, Quebec became a mission field for Protestants who sought to convert the French Roman Catholics, but with partial success
+Then, after the British conquest in 1763, Quebec became a mission field for Protestants who sought to convert the local French Roman Catholics, but with partial success

 In 1778, our Jewish community inaugurated its very first Shearith Israel synagogue affiliated with the Orthodox Union.
 Hasidim Judaism plays an important role in the makeup of our Jewish community but most of our local synagogues are Orthodox.

 Religions are cultural and each religion has its own spirituality.

 Christianity, a monotheistic religion, is based on the life and teachings of Jesus-Christ presented in the New Testament.
 Christianity is divided into different religions and, in Montreal, Christians are mainly Catholic or Protestant.